zachsalehe/t6_simulation/README.md

 The file tree above dictates how experimental data should be stored so it can be properly accessed.
 Left tap and right tap captures should be saved in folders named `left_raw` and `right_raw` respectively.
 The content format within each of them remains the same.
 Captures for any of the 50 exposure times should be placed in folders named `expXXXXXX.XX`, where `XXXXXX.XX` is that captures exposure time in $\mu s$.
 Each image should be saved as `XXXX.npy`, where `XXXX` denotes the image number within the exposure.
 The black image, `black_img.npy` should also be saved within each folder, which is used for black calibration.
 The set of images captured at the camera's saturation limit should be saved in a folder named `saturation`, so it can be easily distinguished.
 The contents of this folder follow the same structure as before.

 ### Results
+Our extensive noise modeling is able to closely capture the true noise distributions of the T6 on a per-pixel level, as evidenced by the figures below.

 <p align="center">
   <img src=docs/images/comp.png>
 </p>